History of the Jews in Romania: Post-War

 As a result of aliyah, the Romanian-Jewish community was gradually depleted.
 By 1987, just 23,000 Jews were left in Romania, half of whom were over 65 years old.
 Romanian Jews became in the 1980s Israel's second largest ethnic community, outnumbered only by the Moroccans.

 Nevertheless, Romania still has a small Jewish community with some active synagogues, and the oldest uninterrupted Yiddish-language theater in the world.
 With the fall of communism in Romania, Jewish cultural, social, and religious life has been undergoing a revival.
 Acts of antisemitism, such destruction of cemetery gravestones, continue to take place, but they are very rare.
 In 2016, the Romanian Jewish population was estimated as ranging between 9,300 and 17,000.
 There are also 3,000 Israeli-born people living in Romania.
 In Romania there is also a small number of Jewish immigrants from the other parts of the world.
 Every year, tens of Romanian Jewish families from Israel return to their native country.

 Hasidic Judaism and Haredi Judaism are also present in the country.
 Chabad has the Yeshua Tova Synagogue, a kosher restaurant, a Jewish kindergarten, a Jewish school and a youth organization, all of them located in Bucharest.
 The group also has 2 community centers: one in Voluntari and one in Cluj.
 Satmar also has plans to build a community in Romania.
 In 2021, a synagogue was inaugurated in Sighetu Marmației; a hotel, a kosher restaurant and a Jewish school are under construction in Sighetu Marmației, all of them under Aaron Teitelbaum's organization.

 As of 2021, there is also a project to build a rabbinical seminary in Oradea.

 The Federation of the Jewish Communities in Romania Party has one seat in the Chamber of Deputies, the lower house of the Romanian Parliament.

 After the 2022 Russian invasion of Ukraine, 140 Jewish orphans have fled from Ukraine to Romania and Republic of Moldova.

+On January 29, 2024, two women who converted to Islam vandalized the fence of the Satmar synagogue in Sighetu Marmației, writing "free Palestine" in English and Romanian.